 Rock and roll is youth music, and the aging stars who play it are sad and desperate.
 Right?
 Right, if you ask The New Republic, that is.
 In one of the many think pieces that have emerged in the weeks since David Bowie’s death, in this month marred by the deaths of several prominent senior citizen rock stars, The New Republic argues that Bowie is iconic because Bowie, despite his age, avoided falling into the “cliché of the aging rock star.”

 But I don’t think that’s true.
 I don’t think Bowie avoided it, and, more importantly, I don’t think it’s real.
-Because I think the only people perpetuating the cliché of the aging rock star, the ones who argue that rock and roll is for the young, that there comes a time for artists to hang up their hats and act their ages, are old people themselves.
+Because I think the only people perpetuating the cliché of the aging rock star, the ones who argue that rock and roll is for the young, that there comes a time for artists to hang up their hats, settle down, and finally act their ages, are old people themselves.

-This ageist critique comes not from the literal young, but from their Baby Boomer parents.
+This ageist critique comes not from the literal young — not from those 20-something music critics hanging out on Twitter — but, surprisingly, more often than not, from their Baby Boomer counterparts or their own parents, even.
 Not all of them, but some.
-The ones who were front row-residing hippie youth who eventually traded in their ripped jeans for suits.
+The ones who were front row-residing raucous punks in their youth, the ones who eventually traded in their ripped jeans for suits.
 The ones who eventually swapped their Stones cassettes for Barney sing-alongs.
-The ones who quit rock and roll and eventually settled for the expected adult normalcy they were once against, the one with the whole 2.5 kids, a 401k, and suburban house with a two car garage kind of deal.
+The ones who quit rock and roll altogether and eventually settled for the expected adult normalcy they were once against, the one with the whole 2.5 kids, a 401k, and suburban house with a two car garage kind of deal.

 The ones who grew up started judging the ones who didn’t.

-Strausbaugh critiques the “horrifically aged bodies” of baby boomer rock stars like Eric Clapton (“paunchy and chinless, bearded and burghermeisterly”) and Stevie Nicks (“stuffed like a sausage into some girdle, her pancake makeup thick and hard as china.).
+Strausbaugh critiques the “horrifically aged bodies” of baby boomer rock stars like Eric Clapton (“paunchy and chinless, bearded and burghermeisterly”) and Stevie Nicks (“stuffed like a sausage into some girdle, her pancake makeup thick and hard as china”).
 They’re old.
 They don’t look the same.
+They don’t sound the same.
 Therefore, they need to be sent out to pasture.

 Millennials — who make far less than their boomer counterparts — are spending more than $200 to see classic rock performers now, in their supposed old age.
 They’re spending more than $200 for two or three hours of entertainment, which is only $100 less than most festivals, where you get three or four days of entertainment — and “youth oriented,” at that.
 Why would a generation with far less discretionary income to spare invest in a ticket so pricy to see performers some people dismiss as too old?

-Because rock and roll is youth music, in the sense that it is radical and goes against the grain.
+Because rock and roll is youth music.
+But it’s youth music in the sense that it is radical and goes against the grain.
 It speaks to youthful woes and concerns.
 It critiques the culture we’re living in.
-It’s hard to find a lot of music that does that today, at least from our generation.
+It’s hard to find a lot of music that does that today, at least from younger generations.
 Rap is more willing to throw barbs, to call out racial, economic, and authoritative issues today, but Top 40?
+Whatever it is we define as indie rock or alternative these days?
 Forget about it.
-The best way to sell records now is to write something mindless and record label pleasing, something with a hooky beat and a chorus that pleased an algorithm guaranteed to make it an earworm.
+The best way to sell records now is to write something mindless and record label pleasing, something with a hooky beat and a chorus that satisfied an algorithm guaranteed to make it an earworm.
+Not something that will likely piss a lot of people off or “alienate your base.”

 As I wrote earlier this month, our generation is a generation without true rock stars.
 So, we youth in revolt look to the older generation, because the great thing about music is that the artist will forever be preserved in the same age they are in a recording.
 Even better: culture is cyclical, youthful problems are relative — no matter what decade these songs were written in, they somehow find a way to remain topical and evergreen.

 More, rock stars don’t age to us because millennials don’t see age the way our parents do.
 We’re the overachiever generation, the generation who crams as much into 24 hours as possible, because there’s so much we need and want to do and say and see.
 The average life expectancy continues to rise, and we don’t want to waste our later years slowing down.
-We look at these rock stars in their 60s and 70s with awe, knowing that an exciting and fulfilling life is still possible in our later years, that we don’t have to spend them in a nursing home if we don’t want to.
+We look at these rock stars in their 60s and 70s with awe and admiration, knowing that an exciting and fulfilling life is still possible in our later years, that we don’t have to move out of the fast lane if we don’t want to.
 We see them travel around the world for a year at breakneck speed.
+We see them continue to churn out material, explore new terrain, muck around in the dirt and make something new.
 Mick Jagger can still strut.
 Stevie Nicks can still twirl.
 We’re not embarrassed for them.
 We’re inspired by them.

 Maybe we can marvel that Bowie escaped the trappings of being compared to his younger self by existing in a state of constant reinvention.
 Maybe we can also acknowledge how easy it is to romanticize people in the days that follow their deaths.
 It’s fine — there’s nothing wrong with it.
 It’s part of the grieving process.